hug-sch/vse-docs/video_editing/setup/environment/proxies.rst

 .. todo::
    At the moment, proxies can only be generated for movie strips, not image sequences!
 In general, proxies are only used for video files, not audio.

 2. The Proxy Render Size is set by default to 100%.
 You can change it in the View Settings (see figure 1-b) of the Preview window.
-If 100% is selected, the resolution of the Prview window is set to 100% of the strip resolution AND the original video clip (e.g. testfile_4K_10s_30fps.mp4) will be replaced by the proxy (e.g. proxy_100.avi).
+If 100% is selected, the resolution of the Preview window is set to 100% of the strip resolution AND the original video clip (e.g. testfile_4K_10s_30fps.mp4) will be replaced by the proxy (e.g. proxy_100.avi).
 If you select afterwards another Proxy Render Size; e.g. 25%, a supplemental proxy will be created (proxy_25.avi) and there will be two proxy files (see figure 1-f) from which the second (25%) will be used for previewing.

    There are 6 Proxy Renders Sizes: No display, Scene size, 25%, 50%, 75%, 100%.
-Remember that these are View settings are intended to set the resolution of the Preview window.
-For example, if the strip has a resolution of 1080p (1920 x 1080), then setting the Proxy Render Size to 25% means that the Preview window will have a resolution of 480 x  270. displaying the strip in this low-resolution window will speed up the rendering a little.
+Remember that these View settings are intended to set the resolution of the Preview window.
+For example, if the strip has a resolution of 1080p (1920 x 1080), then setting the Proxy Render Size to 25% means that the Preview window will have a resolution of 480 x  270.
+Displaying the strip in this low-resolution window will speed up the rendering a little.
 The setting No display, will set the resolution at zero (=no display!).
 The setting Scene size will set the resolution the same as the project (see figure 1-h), which can be different from the resolution of the strip.

    .. note::
       You can easily see the effect of the Proxy Render Size in the following example.
 Create a new Video Editing project.
 The project resolution is probably 1080p (1920 x 1080).
 Add a text strip with size 30.
 Set the zoom to View > Fractional Zoom 1:1.
 Change the Proxy Render Size and watch the degradation of the image quality.